knpuniversity/symfony4/sfcasts/mailer/config-mailcatcher.md

-# Transport Config & Mailcatcher
+# Transport Config & Mailtrap

 We've already learned quite a bit about how to customize a specific email... with a *lot* more coming.
 But how do we customize how an email is *sent*.
 In Symfony,